digifactori-idearium/digifactori-idearium/docs/CONTRIBUTOR.md

 To contribute on the **dev** branch, a developer create a short-living branch from **dev**:
--  This branch name must follow this pattern : <contributor_name>/<type of work>/<modified module name>, where the type of work is either bug, test-impl or new feature.
+-  This branch name must follow this pattern : <contributor_name>/<type of work>/<modified module name>, where the type of work is either 'build', 'chore', 'ci', 'docs', 'feat', 'fix', 'perf', 'refactor', 'revert', 'style' or 'test'.
 - The branch should correspond to a user story in the sprint backlog, and as so, should not live longer than 3 days.
 - The developer makes its commits on this branch, which respect the code conventions described below.
 The